CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 This workflow is available only on Desktops **launched after November 4th, 2021**.

-**SD Filesystem** is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
+**SD Access Filesystem** is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
 The encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without the need of storing any copy on your Desktop.
 If the files have been encrypted with CSC public encryption key, they will be automatically decrypted by the application.

 Once you are logged into your Desktop you can access encrypted data stored in SD Connect by following these steps:

-* Open **SD Filesystem** (you can find the link to the application on your Desktop)
+* Open **SD Access Filesystem** (you can find the link to the application on your Desktop)

 * Insert your **CSC credentials** (username and password.
 Note: we disabled the copy/paste options for security reasons; thus you need to type in your password)